Vic3y/cse15l-lab-reports/lab-report-2-week-1.md

 * **For the first procedure, go to the [Visual Studio Code Website](https://code.visualstudio.com/), download and install it on your computer.**

-*Once finished downloading, open VScode.
-It will look similar to the image below.*
+*Once finished downloading, open VScode.*

 ![Installing VScode](CSE15L1_SS1.png)